 To add health benefits to meals, start with the spice drawer.
 Loaded with antioxidants, these flavorful alternatives to salt, fat or sugar are the perfect ingredient to tasty and healthful meals.

-While all spices offer healthful properties, Ward recommends these four for added health:
+While all spices offer healthful properties, these four spices are recommended for added health:

 This spice contains a compound called curcumin, which studies show inhibit the growth of cancer cells, helps to prevent arthritis and Alzheimer’s and helps to minimize carpal tunnel syndrome.
 Because it lacks a strong flavor, turmeric can be added liberally to soups, salads and cereals.